daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## MemoryDB for Redis

-Instead of having to manage two separate databases (RDS and Redis), you can simplify into one using MemoryDB.
+Instead of having to manage two separate databases (RDS and Redis), you can simplify into one using MemoryDB i.e. an in-memory persistent data store.
 Redis will be your primary database instead of just using it as a cache.

 ### Features

 - Designed for extremely high throughput and low latency workloads
+- Synchronous replication across multiple AZ
 - Strong consistency for primary nodes and guaranteed eventual consistency for replica nodes

 ## RedShift